identity security

 FIDO2 uses two standards.
 The Client to Authenticator Protocol (CTAP) describes how a browser or operating system establishes a connection to a FIDO authenticator.
 The WebAuthn protocol is built into browsers and provides an API that JavaScript from a web service can use to register a FIDO key, send a challenge to the authenticator, and receive a response to the challenge.

-So there is an application the user wants to go to, and then we have the client that is often the system’s browser, but it can be an application that can speak and understand WebAuthn.
+So, there is an application the user wants to go to, and then we have the client, which is often the system’s browser, but it can be an application that can speak and understand WebAuthn.
 FIDO provides a secure and convenient way to authenticate users without using passwords, SMS codes, or TOTP authenticator applications.
-Modern computers and smartphones and most mainstream browsers understand FIDO natively.
+Modern computers, smartphones, and most mainstream browsers understand FIDO natively.

 FIDO2 addresses phishing by cryptographically proving that the end-user has a physical position over the authentication.
 There are two types of authenticators: a local authenticator, such as a USB device, and a roaming authenticator, such as a mobile device.
 These need to be certified FIDO2 vendors.